DoorDash files papers to go public

-In the IPO prospectus filed with the Securities and Exchange Commission, DoorDash chief executive and co-founder Tony Xu said the company has sought to fill in the gaps for the restaurant industry, which has struggled since the coronavirus pandemic’s led to widespread stay-at-home orders and capacity restrictions.
+In the IPO prospectus filed with the Securities and Exchange Commission, DoorDash chief executive and co-founder Tony Xu said the company has sought to fill in the gaps for the restaurant industry, which has struggled since the coronavirus pandemic led to widespread stay-at-home orders and capacity restrictions.

-“While small businesses are vital to our communities and created approximately two-thirds of net new jobs in the United States from 2000 to 2018, they now risk being left behind in the convenience economy where consumers have become accustomed to obtaining everything in a few clicks, a trend that has only accelerated in a COVID world," Xu said.
-"Helping brick-and-mortar businesses compete, succeed, and flourish in these rapidly changing times is the core problem we are trying to solve.”
+“While small businesses are vital to our communities and created approximately two-thirds of net new jobs in the United States from 2000 to 2018, they now risk being left behind in the convenience economy where consumers have become accustomed to obtaining everything in a few clicks, a trend that has only accelerated in a covid world," Xu said.
+"Helping brick-and-mortar businesses compete, succeed and flourish in these rapidly changing times is the core problem we are trying to solve.”

 DoorDash employs 1 million drivers, called “Dashers,” who serve 390,000 merchants and more than 18 million customers in the United States, Canada and Australia, as of Sept.
 30, the filing said.